 If I could go back in time and passed by us in the street, I would’ve yelled at the top of my lungs, “Hey, your friend is right!
-Don’t waste your time on that stupid, immature English guy you’ve been texting for months.”
+Don’t waste any more time on that stupid, immature English guy you’ve been texting for months.”

-I will say that my over feeling and level of comfort with you never changed from the moment I met you.
+I will say that my overall feeling and level of comfort with you never changed from the moment I met you.
 You were cool and laid back and you loved to travel.

 Why couldn’t that be enough for me to want to get to know you better?